bassxzero/rest_api/README.md

 ### API Doc https://app.swaggerhub.com/apis/bassxzero7/LaravelAPI/1.0.0

 ### A. Explain the structure of your code
 For this project I'm using Laravel 6.0.
-I believe you all currently use Laravel so I shouldn't need to explain the code structure too much.
-You should be able to find things in the typical directories.
+Laravel wants you to put things in certain places, and it will do that for you if you use the `php artisan` commands to create classes, controllers, models, etc. I put class and etc. in the default storage areas so that anyone who maintains this code should be able to find things if they have used Laravel before.

 ### B. Any libraries you used and a short explanation on why
 The only thing I'm using that isn't part of the standard Laravel install is **laravel/passport**.
 I need passport so that I can use Laravel's OAuth2 implementation.